pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

         pywbemcli -n myconn class find *Foo*

     Options:
       -n, --namespace NAMESPACE       Add a namespace to the search scope.
 May be specified multiple times.
-Default: Search in all namespaces of the server.
+Default: Search in
+                                      all namespaces of the server.
       -s, --sort                      Sort by namespace.
 Default is to sort by classname
+      --association / --no-association
+                                      Filter the returned classes to return only indication classes (--association) or
+                                      classes that are not associations(--no-
+                                      association).
+If the option is not defined no filtering occurs
+      --indication / --no-indication  Filter the returned classes to return only indication classes (--indication) or classes
+                                      that are not indications (--no-indication).
+                                      If the option is not defined no filtering occurs
+      --experimental / --no-experimental
+                                      Filter the returned classes to return only experimental classes (--experimental) or
+                                      classes that are not experimental (--no-
+                                      iexperimental).
+If the option is not defined no filtering occurs
       -h, --help                      Show this message and exit.

 .. _`pywbemcli class get --help`: